The Carbon Landscape's hidden heritage is integral to the history of the United Kingdom as a whole.

 What is Heritage?

+Heritage means the features, architectural or natural, belonging to our society, created in the past that are seen as important.
 Protecting our heritage involves the management and the retention of places that are steeped in both natural and manmade heritage.
-These remarkable places, have an important role to play in the protection of the environment, helping to sustain local economies and creating vibrant, proud communities.
-Well protected heritage places contribute directly to the quality of life within communities and a communities’ identity.
+These remarkable places have an important role to play in the protection of the environment, helping to sustain local economies and creating vibrant, proud communities.
+Well protected heritage places contribute directly to the quality of life within communities and a community's identity.

 History and Wildlife

-Many of the historic features from our pioneering industrial age can be seen dotted throughout our Carbon Landscape.
-For instance, the floating railway, a revolutionary infrastructure like Chat Moss, or travel down the length of the Bridgewater Canal through Wigan, Warrington and Salford, the first canal in Britain to be built without following an existing watercourse.
-Or why don’t you Look a bit deeper and you’ll find post-ice age trees dug up from peat extraction in Salford and diverse wetlands created from subsidence after the prolific mining and brick making industries.
+Many historic features from our pioneering industrial age can be seen dotted throughout our Carbon Landscape.
+For instance, the floating railway, a revolutionary infrastructure crossing Chat Moss, or the Bridgewater Canal through Wigan, Warrington and Salford, the first canal in Britain to be built without following an existing watercourse.
+Look a bit deeper and you’ll find post-ice age trees dug up from peat extraction in Salford and diverse wetlands in Wigan and Warrington created from subsidence after the prolific mining and brick making industries.

-Our incredible pioneering achievements have had a huge negative impact on the natural roadways of our wildlife, as much of our fauna do not live in one place, and require the room to migrate and travel between populations for optimum genetic distributions.
-Just like us, wild animals need corridors to move between urban obstacles, to feed, breed and disperse.
-Although our landscape boasts rare species like; Bitterns, Willow Tits, Adders, Great Crested Newts and Water voles, the landscape has great threats to their survival.
-There is insufficient reed bed to enable Bitterns to breed, Willow Tit populations are fragile and require urgent management of scrub and wet woodland habitats, and Great Crested Newt populations are isolated by physical barriers for aquatic species migrations.
+The pioneering achievements of the Industrial Revolution era, while increasing prosperity and setting us on the path towards modern society, had an adverse impact on the natural roadways of our wildlife.
+Just like us, wild animals need corridors to move between the areas that they inhabit, to feed, breed and disperse.
+Although our landscape boasts rare species like bitterns, willow tit, adders, great crested newts and water voles, threats exist to their survival.
+There is not enough reed bed to enable bitterns to breed, willow tit populations are fragile and require urgent management of scrub and wet woodland habitats, and great crested newt populations are isolated by physical barriers for aquatic species migrations.

-Our heritage has changed the landscape drastically.
+Our heritage includes major landscape change.
 Formerly innovative transport systems now provide barriers to the wild animals that need to move through our environment.
-Peat and clay extraction, early farming techniques, and war time factories have damaged and reduced fragile wildlife habitats.
+Peat and clay extraction, drainage to convert bog into farmland, and war time factories have damaged and reduced fragile wildlife habitats.